 He lived in Butt Cottage for one year, with houseparents Sam and Lloyd.
 While Aaron was at the Ranch, he worked with therapist Bert Bailey and learned how to express his anger in more appropriate ways.

-"Sam, Lloyd, and everyone at the Ranch was super supportive," Aaron said.
+"Sam, Lloyd, and everyone at the Ranch were super supportive," Aaron said.
 "They all really cared about me and encouraged me.
 They met me where I was at.
 I was doing well in school (all of my problems were at home), so I was able to attend Minot High School where I was involved in theater and band.
 I even got to go on a band trip to Chicago while I was there!"

 Bailey spent a great deal of time helping Aaron understand where his anger was coming from.
-"He took the time to ask me leading questions to help me develop my own understanding and conclusions; and was always sure not to tell me how I felt.
+"He took the time to ask me leading questions to help me develop my own understanding and conclusions, and was always sure not to tell me how I felt.
 As I look back on our time together, I feel like he was really keen on helping me to be mindful and intentional in my actions."

 Bailey also taught Aaron how to assume good intent.